Table of contents

 Statement from PeoplePerHour CEO, Xenios Thrasyvoulou

-Brexit has been a controversial and divisive subject over the past 4 years.
+Brexit has been a controversial and divisive subject over the past 5 years.
 As an important voice in the UK freelance economy, we feel it is our responsibility to provide our freelance and business community with a comprehensive Brexit guide.
 Whilst – even at this late stage – it is incredibly difficult to make accurate predictions, we believe this guide offers insights that can help freelancers and SME owners to prepare for the inevitable changes that are about to come.
 Anxiety over Brexit for freelancers and business owners is high.
-Our Freelancer Confidence Index Q4 2018 – in association with IPSE – revealed overall confidence in the economy was at its lowest level since the index began.
+Our Freelancer Confidence Index Q4 2019 – in association with IPSE – revealed overall confidence in the economy was at its lowest level since the index began.
 However, we really do believe that while there will be barriers in some areas, there will be opportunities in others.
 It is vital to pick out these opportunities over the coming weeks and capitalise on them.
 Whatever side of the fence you sit on, it is crucial to make preparations for every circumstance, including a no-deal Brexit.
-There are still many twists and turns to come in the process, that’s why our Brexit guide will continue to be updated in our latest news section as each new revelation comes to the surface.
+There are still many twists and turns to come in the process, that’s why our Brexit guide will continue to be updated as each new revelation comes to the surface.